fbohz/fbohz.github.io/_posts/2020-09-16-data-structures_pt2.markdown

 Heaps are mostly *Binary Heaps*.
 - **Parent greater than children**.
-- Like priority queues, sorting algorightms.
+- Like priority queues, sorting algorithms.
 - But left and right can be any value.
-So lookup as O(n) here.
+So lookup as `O(n)` here.
-- They are good at doing comparitve.
+- They are good at doing comparative.
 - **There's left to right insertion**.
 You can implement binary heap with arrays.

 Priority Queues: